All insights

 User: Project Manager

-Problem: Loses hours each week chasing staff for timesheet approval.
+Problem: Loses hours each week chasing staff for timesheet approvals.

 Benefit: Automated reminders reduce admin time and improve submission rates.

-Link your feature set to broader business objectives.
+Link the feature set to broader business objectives.

 Objective: Improve operational efficiency in client reporting.